jancarloviray/blog/_posts/2016-12-18-postgres-quick-start-and-best-practices.md

 # `-c` points to the main config file postgresql.conf it will use
 ```

-The main configuration file is **postgresql.conf** or whatever you saw in the results above **config_file=/etc/postgresql/9.6/main/postgresql.conf**.
+The main configuration file is **postgresql.conf**.
 Open that file and check out the section callled "FILE LOCATIONS".
+This sections will show configuration and data files postgres looks for.

 ### Main Server Configuration

 `config_file = '/etc/postgresql/9.6/main/postgresql.conf'`

-This is the main server config where you can tune performance, change connection settings, security and authentication settings, ssl, memory consumption, replication, query planning, error reporting and logging and etc. Some basic settings include:
+This is the main server config where you can tune performance, change connection settings, security and authentication settings, ssl, memory consumption, replication, query planning, error reporting and logging and etc.

-  - `listen_addresses` what IP addresses to listen on; use '*' to allow all; separate IP by comma.
-  - ...

 ### Client Authentication